valenzuela12/numeric_2024/website/gradsyllabus.rst

 of which use the computer.
 The course consists of three parts.
 A set of required interactive, computer based laboratory exercises, a choice of elective laboratory exercises and a project.
-The project will be a group project determined through consultation between the instructors, the student and their supervisors.
+The project will be a group project determined through consultation between the instructors, the students and their supervisors.

 During the meeting times, there will be group worksheets to delve